rkhaimov/storyshots/notes.md

 * Add story search
   * Should work like live filter on groups and story contents
-* Add more info when failed (by which selectors was unable to find an element, on what action)
-  * Probably requires to develop separate error pane
 * Error should be linked to specific test config
-* Add bulk status bar (passed, failed, running and percentage)
-* Autoplay does not work after startup
-  * Add retry button
+* Add retry play button
 * Implement single text matching strategy
   * All selectors should match by substring by default
 * Implement non-strict matching strategy